-REACH ensures that industry manages the risks that chemicals may pose to health and the environment, and for providing relevant information to users along the supply chain.
-The competent authority for the application of REACH is the European Chemicals Agency (ECHA), an agency based in Helsinki (Finland) which manages to a large extent the registration, evaluation, authorization and restriction processes that apply to chemical substances throughout the EU, together with authorities from the Member States and with the European Commission.
+REACH ensures that industry manages the risks that chemicals may pose to health and the environment and for providing relevant information to users along the supply chain.
+The European Chemicals Agency (ECHA), based in Helsinki, Finland, is the competent authority for the application of REACH.
+ECHA, together with authorities from the member states and the European Commission, manages the registration, evaluation, authorization and restriction processes that apply to chemical substances sold throughout the EU.

-4.3.1 Who does REACH impact?
+4.3.1 REACH mandate

-REACH affects almost all products manufactured in Canada and exported to the EU.
+- almost all products manufactured in Canada and exported to the EU.

 4.3.2 Complying with REACH